Non-governmental organization: Public relations

 Non-governmental organisations need healthy public relations in order to meet their goals, and use sophisticated public-relations campaigns to raise funds and deal with governments.
 Interest groups may be politically important, influencing social and political outcomes.
 A code of ethics was established in 2002 by the World Association of Non-Governmental Organizations.

 Structure

 Staffing

-Some NGOs rely on paid staff; others are based on volunteers.
+Some NGOs rely on paid staff while others are based on volunteers.
 Although many NGOs use international staff in developing countries, others rely on local employees or volunteers.
 Foreign staff may satisfy a donor who wants to see the supported project managed by a person from an industrialized country.
-The expertise of these employees (or volunteers) may be counterbalanced by several factors: the cost of foreigners is typically higher, they have no grassroots connections in the country, and local expertise may be undervalued.
+The expertise of these employees (or volunteers) may be counterbalanced by several factors, such as; the cost of foreigners is typically higher, they have no grassroots connections in the country, and local expertise may be undervalued.
 By the end of 1995, Concern Worldwide (an international anti-poverty NGO) employed 174 foreigners and just over 5,000 local staff in Haiti and ten developing countries in Africa and Asia.